curl/curl/docs/cmdline-opts/user-agent.md

 If you give an empty argument to --user-agent (""), it removes the header completely from the request.
 If you prefer a blank header, you can set it to a single space (" ").

+By default, curl uses curl/VERSION, such as User-Agent: curl/`%VERSION`.